hapax/hapax.github.io/assets/chuzenji.md

 into the lake as the road crawls westward.
 Little Forest Inn is near this westward fall, cushioned between an enormous shed and an empty weedlot.
-I leave the convenience store, now armed with an array of flavoured pretzels, and cut up concrete ramp to the backstreet.
+I leave the convenience store, now armed with an array of pretzels, and cut up concrete ramp to the backstreet.
 The weedlot really is a little forest, a poetic apposition to the guesthouse, and I clamber over a fence and down a stone wall to take in